The Sheen Center Theater Festival

 Now in its third year, The Sheen Center Theater Festival celebrates the voices of emerging and established Catholic playwrights.
 The Festival operates from the premise that the work of a Catholic writer will provide glimpses of a Catholic vision, no matter what their subject.

-This year, The Sheen Center Theater Festival celebrates the voices of emerging and established Catholic playwrights featuring work by established playwrights Caridad Svich (OBIE Award Winner), Nathan Yungerberg (Cherry Lane mentee under Stephen Adley Guirgus), William Baer (Guggenheim Fellowship recipient), and Erik Ehn (Whiting Award winner).
+This year, The Sheen Center Theater Festival celebrates the voices of emerging and established Catholic playwrights featuring work by established playwrights Caridad Svich (OBIE Award Winner), Nathan Yungerberg (Cherry Lane mentee under Stephen Adley Guirgus), William Baer (Guggenheim Fellowship recipient), and Erik Ehn (Whiting Award winner) as well as an arrangement and performance of The Gospel of John with actor Ken Jennings.

 Thea by Nathan Yungerberg